ENCCS/gpu-programming/content/6-language-support.rst

 Numba
 ^^^^^

-Same as for CPU, Numba allows users to JIT compile Python code to work on GPU as well.
+Numba allows users to just-in-time (JIT) compile Python code to run fast on CPUs, but can also be used for JIT compiling for GPUs.
 In the following we will focus on using Numba, which supports GPUs from both NVIDIA and AMD.

 Numba supports GPU programming by directly compiling a restricted subset of Python code